-An increased section 179 deduction is available to enterprise zone businesses for qualified zone property placed in service before January 1, 2012, in an empowerment zone.
-For definitions of "enterprise zone business" and "gualified zone property" see Publication 954, Tax Incentives for Distressed Communities.
+An increased section 179 deduction is available to enterprise zone businesses for qualified zone property placed in service during the tax year, in an empowerment zone.
+For more information including the definitions of "enterprise zone business" and "qualified zone property," see sections 1397A, 1397C, and 1397D of the Internal Revenue Code.